 How Much Is Your Atlanta Home Really Worth?

-And, there is no problem with blurring the lines between the two until you get ready to sell your home.
+In reality, a home is a house, and vice versa.
+And, there is no problem with blurring the lines between the two until you get ready to sell.
 Once you do choose to sell, the two values can start to conflict.
 Then, you have to step back and start thinking of your home as a house.

-I have met with hundreds of families who were considering the sale of their home.
-Many families were being forced to sell because of a job change, divorce, failing heath, or other unforeseen change in economic circumstances.
+Because we offer a free Market Analysis of your home as part of the English Team service commitment, I have met with hundreds of families who were considering the sale of their home.
+Many of these families were being forced to sell because of a job change, divorce, failing heath, or other unforeseen change in economic circumstances.
+At present many are facing adverse economic circumstances because of job loss combined with unfortunate mortgage commitments.

 Because of the stress and anxiety attached to their situations, these families have a great need to get the highest amount possible from the sale of their home.
 These circumstances usually lead them to latch onto any information with a positive effect on the market value of their home.
 Likewise, they tend to completely ignore information that might have a negative impact on the value.